grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 At the prompt *General type of mail configuration*, choose *Internet site* and enter your domain name on the following screen under *System mail name*.

-Once it's installed, confirm that the postfix service is running with this command:
+Once it's installed, confirm that the Postfix service is running with this command:

     service postfix status